Bridget is a long-time cat owner, cat sitter, and cat lover with years of feline research and hands-on experience.

 Every cat owner knows how finicky cats can be at times!
 But when a normally healthy cat is suddenly eating much less (or not at all), it can be very alarming!
 The most important first step is to ensure that the cat does not need an emergency vet visit.
 If the cat is panting, lethargic, or isn't consuming any liquids or food for over 24 hours, please call your vet!

 Pay attention for a few hours to see if the cat is truly not eating or if he or she is just acting like a typical picky cat.
 Sometimes, they just think that sleep or playtime are more important than eating at that moment, but they will return to their meal later.

 Cats Hate Change!

-The first thing to consider is whether or not there has been any changes in the cat's environment.
+The first thing to consider is whether or not there have been any changes in the cat's environment.
 Have you purchased new furniture for your house?
 Added a new pet to the home?
 A new baby?
 Is a family member or friend visiting for a few days?

 Cats are creatures of habit and routine, and some cats can be upset and stressed by changes such as these.
 If the cat is hiding because of a change in the household, it may be best to bring the food and water dishes to the area in which they are hiding—at least until they are more comfortable and willing to move about.